Print the official MCM Finisher Certificate!

 3. Run - Triathletes depart the transition area by exiting through the 'Run Out' chute.
 Triathletes run time will begin when they depart the transition area at 'Run Out' and end when they cross the finish line.

 Race Number & Body Marking

-The bike number is the largest piece of paper and is located in the back of race number grouping.
+The bike number is the largest piece of paper and is located in the back of race number packet.
 The number is upside down at one end and right side up at the other.
-The reason for this print orientation is so that when the number is folded over the top tube of the bike the race number can be read easily from either side.
+The reason for this print orientation is so that when the number is folded over the top tube of the bike, the race number can be read easily from either side.
 There are two adhesive strips on the backside of the bike number.
-Peel the protective paper off of the adhesive strips and then place the number on the top tube of the bike.
+Peel the protective paper off the adhesive strips and then place the number on the top tube of the bike.

-The run number is the middle sized paper in race number grouping.
+The run number is the middle sized paper in race packet.
 Wear this number on the run course.
 This number MUST be on the front of the participant.
 Not having the run number on the front may result in a time penalty.
 Safety pins will be provided at packet pick-up.

 On race morning after affixing assigned race number to helmet, bike, and shirt/race belt, athletes will be body marked.
 The body marking station is located near the entrance to the Transition Area at the race site.
 Bring the run number to ensure that the person body marking is writing the correct number.